 Operation Vittles: Keeping Berlin Afloat

-The Berlin Airlift, also called Operation Vittles, began on June 26, 1948, just two days after the blockade started.
-The United States Air Force, along with British and French allies, orchestrated a massive airlift operation to transport supplies into West Berlin.
-It became one of the largest humanitarian operations in history.
+Operation Vittles was the name given to the Berlin Airlift, which ran from June 26, 1948, two days after the blockade was initiated.
+British and French allies, along with the United States Air Force, coordinated a huge airlift operation to deliver supplies into West Berlin.
+This was one of the biggest humanitarian operations in history.

-The Berlin Airlift was not only a logistical feat but also a symbol of Western determination and cooperation.
-During the eleven-month operation, over 200,000 flights were made, delivering around 2.3 million tons of supplies to West Berlin.
-This extraordinary effort demonstrated the resolve and unity of the Western powers against Soviet aggression.
+While the Berlin Airlift was in itself a logistical feat, it was also a sign of Western determination and unity.
+Between May 1948, when the Berlin Airlift began, until September 1949, over 200,000 flights were flown, resulting in the movement of some 2.3 million tons of supplies to West Berlin.
+This extraordinary effort amply proved the resolve and unanimity of the Western powers against any kind of Soviet aggression.

-End of the Blockade: A Political Victory for the West
+End of the Blockade: This is a Political Victory for the West.

-The outcome of the Berlin Blockade and Airlift had important consequences for the Cold War.
-It fully exposed the divide between the democratic West and the communist East, intensifying the rivalry between the United States and the Soviet Union.
-It also led to the formal division of Germany into two separate countries: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
-This division would persist until the reunification of Germany in 1990.
+The Berlin Blockade and Airlift had far reaching consequences of the Cold War.
+The shattering of the Berlin Wall fully exposed the divide between the democratic West and the communist East, and further intensified the rivalry between the United States and the Soviet Union.
+It also led to the formal division of Germany into two separate countries: the Federal Republic of Germany (West Germany), and the German Democratic Republic (East Germany).
+For this, the division of Germany would last until reunification in 1990.

 Conclusion